Ernyoke/DownloadPicture/README.md

 DownloadPicture
 ===============

-A Google Chrome extension with which you can download every image listed form a site.
+A Google Chrome extension with which you can download every image listed in HTML from a site.